 Drilling Engineers are those who determine the best way to drill oil and gas wells.
 They take into account significant factors and costs.
 Ensuring the safety and efficiency of the drilling process as well as minimizing the disruption of the environment are their main concerns.

-Although they are Petroleum Engineers, they may come from other technical disciplines like mechanical engineering or geology who may have been trained by oil and gas companies.
+Although they are Petroleum Engineers, they may come from other technical disciplines like mechanical engineering, manufacturing or geology who may have been trained by an oil and gas company.
 They also have experience as rig hands, mud-loggers or mud engineers.

 Drilling Engineers require a university degree in Petroleum Engineering or a closely related major.
 Having a license in all States and at least a five to seven years of experience in drilling operations is required for those who want to make high salaries.

-The estimated salary for a Drilling Engineer ranges from $92k - $160k annually, with the average salary at $114k per year, making it the 2nd highest Petroleum Engineer Salary.
+According to data, the estimated median salary for a Drilling Engineer ranges from $92k - $160k annually, with the average salary at $114k per year, making it the 2nd highest Petroleum Engineer Salary.

 3. Production Engineers